1994-1995 Bayliner Reflexx Specs and Review [Video]

 Engine malfunctions

-It’s safe to say that the biggest problem of the Bayliner Reflexx was its low engine reliability.
+It’s safe to say that the biggest problem of this vintage Bayliner was its low engine reliability.

 But even if it was working, its 90hp jet engine proved to be inadequate in this boat, especially with passengers onboard.